broukema/RBG08_rep/README.md

 ### [ReScience C](https://rescience.github.io/) article template

-This repository contains the Latex (optional) template for writing a ReScience C article and the (mandatory) YAML metadata file.
-For the actual article, you're free to use any software you like as long as you enforce the proposed PDF style.
-A tool is available for the latex template that produces latex definitions from the metadata file.
-If you use another software, make sure that metadata and PDF are always synced.

-You can also use overleaf with the [provided template](https://www.overleaf.com/read/kfrwdmygjyqw) but in this case, you'll have to enter `metadata.tex` manually.
+This repository is a very raw stub for a check on reproducing results from at least one section of a paper published in 2008.
+The attempt to reproduce the results will constitute a research article to be submitted as a ReScience C article with a (mandatory) YAML metadata file.

 #### Usage